szaghi/FoBiS/README.md

 Go to [Top](#top)

 ## Documentation
-FoBiS.py documentations is hosted on GitHub.
+FoBiS.py documentations are hosted on GitHub.
 The [wiki](https://github.com/szaghi/FoBiS/wiki) and the [README](https://github.com/szaghi/FoBiS) are the main documentation resources.
 Other sources of documentation are the examples.

+Here is a non-comprehensive list of the main topics

 | [Install](https://github.com/szaghi/FoBiS/wiki/Install)                                            | [Usage](https://github.com/szaghi/FoBiS/wiki/Usage)                             |
 |----------------------------------------------------------------------------------------------------|---------------------------------------------------------------------------------|